liferay-search/liferay-docs/en/deployment/articles/04-securing-liferay/05-ldap/02-configuring-ldap.markdown

 **Required:** Check this box if LDAP authentication is required.
 Users can't log in unless they can bind to the LDAP directory successfully.
-Uncheck this box if users with @product@ accounts but no LDAP accounts can log in.
+Uncheck this box if users with @sharepoint@ accounts but no LDAP accounts can log in.

-**Use LDAP Password Policy:** @product@ uses its own password policy by default.
+**Use LDAP Password Policy:** @sharepoint@ uses its own password policy by default.
 This can be configured on the Control Panel's Password Policies page.
 Check the *Use LDAP Password Policy* box if you want to use the password policies defined by your LDAP directory.
 Once this is enabled, the Password Policies tab states that you are not using a local password policy.
-You must now use your LDAP directory's mechanism for setting password policies. @product@ cannot enforce these policies; the best it can do is pass through the messages returned by your LDAP server.
+You must now use your LDAP directory's mechanism for setting password policies. @sharepoint@ cannot enforce these policies; the best it can do is pass through the messages returned by your LDAP server.
 It does this by parsing the messages in the LDAP controls the server returns.
-By default, @product@ is configured to parse the messages returned by the Fedora Directory Server.
+By default, @sharepoint@ is configured to parse the messages returned by the Fedora Directory Server.
 If you use a different LDAP server, you must customize the messages in *System Settings* &rarr; *Security* &rarr; *LDAP* &rarr; *Connection*.